metisos/aegis_framework/README.md

 # Aegis Multi-Agent Framework

+A powerful, extensible platform for building and deploying AI agent systems with seamless local LLM integration.

 ## Overview

-The Aegis Multi-Agent Framework is a powerful, extensible platform for building and deploying AI agent systems with seamless local LLM integration.
-Designed for both researchers and developers, it provides a robust foundation for creating sophisticated multi-agent systems while maintaining simplicity and flexibility.
+The Aegis Multi-Agent Framework provides a robust foundation for creating sophisticated multi-agent systems while maintaining simplicity and flexibility.
+Perfect for both researchers and developers looking to build advanced AI agent applications.

 ### Key Features